When Is National Self Care Day

 The Origin and History of National Self-Care Day

 The creation of National Self-Care Day is attributed to the International Self-Care Foundation (ISCF).
-This global charity is dedicated to promoting self-care as a vital foundation of health.
+In practice, this global charity is dedicated to promoting self-care as a vital foundation of health.
 The ISCF aims to empower individuals to take better care of their own health by providing resources and advocating for the adoption of self-care practices.

-The ISCF chose July 24th as National Self-Care Day to emphasize that self-care should be practiced 24 hours a day, 7 days a week.
+The ISCF chose July 24th as National Self-Care Day to make clear that self-care should be practiced 24 hours a day, 7 days a week.
 This date serves as a symbolic reminder that self-care is not a one-time event but an ongoing commitment.

 Since its inception, National Self-Care Day has gained recognition worldwide, with organizations, communities, and individuals embracing the opportunity to raise awareness about the importance of self-care.